SeldonIO/seldon-core/doc/source/graph/annotations.md

   * ```seldon.io/engine-log-messages-externally``` : Option to turn on logging of requests via a logging service
     * Locations : SeldonDeployment.spec.predictors.annotations
     * Translates to the environment variable LOG_MESSAGES_EXTERNALLY
-  * ```seldon.io/engine-log-message-type``` : Type to set on messages when sending to logging service
+  * ```seldon.io/engine-log-message-type``` : Option to override type set on messages when sending to logging service
     * Locations : SeldonDeployment.spec.predictors.annotations
     * Translates to the environment variable LOG_MESSAGE_TYPE
+  * ```seldon.io/engine-message-logging-service``` : Option to override url to broker that sends to logging service
+    * Locations : SeldonDeployment.spec.predictors.annotations
+    * Translates to the environment variable MESSAGE_LOGGING_SERVICE

 More details on logging-related variables can be seen in the [request-logging example](https://github.com/SeldonIO/seldon-core/tree/master/examples/centralised-logging/README.md).

 Environment variables for the engine can also be set in the `svcOrchSpec` section of the SeldonDeployment, alongside engine resources.
-For examples see the helm charts.
+For examples see the helm charts or the [distributed tracing example](./distributed-tracing.md).

 If both annotations and `svcOrchSpec` environment variables are used to set an environment variable for the engine container then `svcOrchSpec` environment variables take priority.